ezwang/pennlabspractical/README.md

   </tbody>
 </table>

-- *Get card by ID*: Should get title, description, and listId from the card associated with the specified cardId.
+- *Get card by ID*: Gets title, description, and listId from the card associated with the specified cardId.

 <table>
   <tbody>